tianlutech/mediterranea-marine-nextjs/README.md

 - PDFMONKEY_API_KEY: This API key you can get it from the PDF monkey in the account page or in notion env variables [PDF Monkey URL](https://dashboard.pdfmonkey.io/account)
 - MAKE_KEY: Is a key from make.com with permissions to run scenarios.
 Is used to run scenarios in demand (Like after generating the PDF)https://eu2.make.com/user/api

+- MASTER_PIN: Is a key which is going to be used by the super admin for some actions like sending the whatsapp messages, you can find it Notion
 ### Application state

 What information do we have in the application state or context (Which is shared with all the applications)